guybedford/es-module-shims/README.md

 In polyfill mode, feature detections are performed for ES modules features.
 In browsers with full feature support no further processing is done.

-In browsers with variable feature support, sources are analyzed using the very fast Wasm-based lexer while sharing the source network fetch cache with the native loader, and only those sources known by the analysis to require syntax features not natively supported in the browser will then be reexecuted.
+In browsers with variable feature support, sources are analyzed using the very fast Wasm / asm.js lexer while sharing the source network fetch cache with the native loader, and only those sources known by the analysis to require syntax features not natively supported in the browser will then be reexecuted.

 #### Polyfill Features